 The most popular types are purchased as units or panels.
 Usually, they are from 5-6ft (1.5-1.8m) in length with heights varying from about 3-6ft ( 90cm-1.8m).
 A solid or close boarded fence is, as its name implies, a design which consists of upright or horizontal strips of wood, some 6in (15cm) wide and 1in (2-2.5cm) thick.
 The strips are nailed to two or more supporting rails at the rear of the panel.
-These provide complete privacy and wind protection but are rather uninteresting in appearance.
+These provide complete privacy and wind protection but are rather uninteresting in appearance, calculate fence cost.

 Weather board fencing provides a little more interest in its appearance as it consists of wedge-shaped strips of wood, 1 in ( 2cm) in thickness at one edge, tapering to 0.5 in (1cm) at the other.
 Each strip overlaps the next by about 1 in(2cm).
 The advantage of this design is that it is virtually peep proof.

 Interwoven fencing is very attractive but inclined to open up a little, especially in the cheaper units.
 Thin strips of wood, approximately 4in (10cm) wide and 0.5 in (1cm) thick, are interwoven one with another.
 It is a strong fence if it is supported well.
 Trellis fencing is very cheap and more suited as a support for climbing and trailing plants.
 It is not a strong design but can be used to good effect for covering unsightly walls or as an additional part of a fence design.
 Sections 18-24in (45-60cm) deep look most attractive if attached to the top of, say, a close-boarded fence.
 Used in this manner it helps to lighten an otherwise heavy, solid design.